Teddy Perkins: Reception

 "Teddy Perkins" was lauded by critics, and is considered one of the most innovative episodes in Atlantas short history.
 Dee Lockett of Vulture said that "Teddy Perkins" will "likely go down as one of the wildest episodes of Atlanta – and television, in general – to ever air".
 Jim Poe of Junkee called it "the best piece of television that's aired this year".
 Complexs Khris Davenport compared the episode's dark and unnerving tone to the social thriller film Get Out, as did Vulture and IndieWire.
 Brian Richards of Pajiba said that his "stomach tied itself into every imaginable knot" while watching the episode.
-Uproxx called the episode a "horrific acid trip" that "brings the idea of destroyed heroes to a grizzly conclusion", also calling it an "incredible episode of television".
-Gold Derby offered high praise for Lakeith Stanfield's performance, particularly praising the "freedom" the episode allowed Stanfield to show his range.
+Uproxx called the episode a "horrific acid trip" that "brings the idea of destroyed heroes to a grisly conclusion", also calling it an "incredible episode of television".
+Gold Derby offered high praise for Lakeith Stanfield's performance, particularly praising the "freedom" the episode allowing Stanfield to show his range.

 The character of Teddy Perkins, and Glover's portrayal of him, was praised by critics.
 Junkee wrote that "Glover's frighteningly inhuman make-up is an eerie metaphor for the destructive effects of American racism".
 The Huffington Post called him a "tormented, broken man".
 Director Steven Soderbergh called the episode the "most beautifully photographed half hour of TV" he had ever seen, adding that it was "COMPLETELY BANANAS".
 The A.V.
 Club said that Atlanta has "never felt more dangerous" than in "Teddy Perkins".
 The New York Times praised the episode's deconstruction of classic horror movie tropes, while Junkee lauded it as a "self-contained psychological horror flick", noting themes of child abuse and toxic masculinity.
 IndieWire said that the episode "might have been the most horrific Atlanta episode to date", and said that the "sense of complacency and safety" from the previous week's more humorous "Barbershop" was "torn away".
 It also called the soft-boiled ostrich egg scene "perhaps one of the most disturbing sequences in the entire series".

 "Teddy Perkins" was ranked #1 on Times list of the "Top 10 Best TV Episodes of 2018".
 "Teddy Perkins" was also on The Washington Post's list of "The 10 Best TV Episodes of 2018".
 In 2024, Rolling Stone listed it as the 10th best TV episode of all time.

 The episode received 0.776 million viewers in its initial airing, with a 0.4 rating in the 18–49 demographic.
 With DVR viewership, the ratings increased to 1.77 million viewers.